LouisBlaimont/MDTools/README.md

 ### OpenShift-Specific Configurations

 Each job that builds and pushes images uses OpenShift-compatible Docker configurations.
 Docker-in-Docker (`docker:20.10.16-dind`) is used to ensure isolated container builds,.

+### Caddy & Dex

+Why are we using Caddy ?
+Caddy is a lightweight reverse proxy with a easily readable configuration.

+Using Caddy was a necessity of the introduction of Dex for OIDC Authentication.
+Using Dex in Spring Boot forced us to pass the url of the Dex server.
+But since Dex & Spring Boot are inside docker containers, what url should we use ?
+The docker one ?
+No !
+It is not accesible to the user when Spring Boot will redirect to it & it will create problems with OIDC.
+Using Docker Host network mode ?
+No !
+Windows...
+Do I need to say more ?

+The solution: a reverse proxy.